sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 increase(get_products_error_count_total{getProductError="FillPrices"}[5m])
 ```

-In the Grafana dashboard we can visualize error counts for the three specified errors:
+At the Grafana dashboard we can visualize error counts for the three specified errors:

 ![Grafana get products error count](https://raw.githubusercontent.com/sylvester-henrique/hashnode-articles/main/Drafts/get-products-error-count-grafana.png)

-We can see that at `18:04:00` the count for `QueryProducts` error was ≈ 3, the count for `FillPrices` error was ≈ 2, while there was no `FillAvailability` errors.
+We can see that at `18:04:00` the count for `QueryProducts` error was ≈ 3.33, the count for `FillPrices` error was ≈ 2, while there was no `FillAvailability` errors.

 ### Conclusion

-We have seen the request duration metric, which later can be very useful for querying request duration average, and request count for multiple endpoints.
+We have seen the request duration metric, which later can be very useful for querying request duration average, and visualize request count for multiple endpoints.
 This information will help us to identify which endpoints have the high average durations, and which endpoints have the higher number of requests.
 Combining these two information we can take action to optimize performance of critical endpoints with high numbers of requests that also have high average request duration.

 We have also seen the error count metric, which is a custom metric for the application.
 With this information, we could take actions to reduce specific errors that are occurring the most, in order to increase the resilience of the application.

 Another scenario is when degradation incidents occur.
 Those metrics can help us to identify which point of the application is responsible for the degradation.
 In addition, Grafana provides a way to alarm when a metric surpases a determined threshold, which can indicate that an application will begin to degrade soon.

-This code shown here can be found in this repository: https://github.com/sylvester-henrique/asp-net-core-metrics-example-1.
+The code shown here can be found at this repository: https://github.com/sylvester-henrique/asp-net-core-metrics-example-1.